-- Vinyl — Good, ol’ Oracal 631 or the Silhouette Brand work great.
+- Vinyl — Good, ol’ Oracal 631 (paid link) or the Silhouette Brand work great.
 I had some 651 in the right color laying around so that’s what I’m using and I kinda like the glossy look of it.
 This is a good project for using up a few scraps.

 - Weeding tool — My favorite ones are this set from Harbor Freight.
 They are cheap and work great!

 - Painter’s Tape — This is optional, but it’s a great help in getting the decal onto the bell straight.
 If you don’t always keep some in your craft room, you should.
 Washi tape works, too.